 How long does it take to hire a software engineer?

-The average time-to-fill for a software engineer is approximately 42 days, according to LinkedIn and industry benchmarks.
+On average, filling a software engineer role takes approximately 42 days, according to LinkedIn and industry benchmarks.
 Senior and specialized roles like AI/ML engineers can take 49-55 days.
 Companies using AI-powered sourcing tools like Pin report cutting this to around two weeks by automating candidate discovery and multi-channel outreach simultaneously.

 What’s the best way to source software engineers?

-The most effective approach combines multiple channels: developer platforms (GitHub, Stack Overflow), professional networks (LinkedIn), employee referrals, and AI sourcing tools.
+Combining multiple channels works best: developer platforms (GitHub, Stack Overflow), professional networks (LinkedIn), employee referrals, and AI sourcing tools.
 LinkedIn hiring data shows sourced candidates convert at up to 5x the rate of job board applicants, making multi-channel sourcing far more efficient than relying on inbound applications.
 Diversifying beyond any single platform is critical for reaching passive talent.

 How much does it cost to recruit a software engineer?